emdecaiman/terminal-startup-message/README.md

 # Terminal Startup Message

 A simple CLI script written in plain JavaScript that displays a custom message when you open your terminal.
-It fetches your location using IP Geolocation API, and uses that to determine the current weather using the OpenWeather API.
+It fetches your location using the IP Geolocation API, and uses that to determine the current weather using the OpenWeather API.
 It also retrieves a Bible verse of the day from the OurManna API.

 ## Features